rdwrome/343sp25/02strudelpatterns/README.md

 ## samples vs synths

 ### n vs note
-- You can never mix "note" and "n" within a single orbit
+- You can never mix "note" and "n" within a single expression
 - With Samples: n means iNdex, so it was which sample from the index you wanted to play
 - With Samples: note means: take this one sample but slow/speed it up to pitch it down and up and play the pitches as notes
-- With Synths: note and n mean the same thing, but you still can't mix them within a single orbit BUT pitch names == scale degree and ARE interchangeable, e.g.
+- With Synths: note and n mean the same thing, but you still can't mix them within a single expression BUT pitch names == scale degree and ARE interchangeable, e.g.
 `note ("0 2 e 6 0 b 6 8")`

 ## noted